A fire-smart, defensible-space landscape by Oak River Landscaping

 Why it matters

-Sonoma, Marin, and Napa counties have seen some of the most destructive wildfires in California history.
-The Tubbs Fire.
-Kincade.
-Atlas.
-Walbridge.
-Properties that survived weren't just lucky — the ones that made it typically had proper defensible space.
+Sonoma, Marin, and Napa counties have seen some of the most destructive wildfires in California history — the Tubbs Fire, Kincade, Atlas, Walbridge.
+The properties that survived weren't just lucky.
+The ones that made it typically had proper defensible space.

 CAL FIRE requires defensible space within 100 feet of any structure in a High or Very High Fire Hazard Severity Zone.
-But most homeowners we visit are either non-compliant without knowing it, or they've done clearance work that removes vegetation without addressing what gets replanted — which just means the problem grows back.
+But most homeowners we visit are either non-compliant without knowing it, or they've done clearance work that removes vegetation without addressing what gets replanted — so the problem just grows back.

-Many North Bay homeowners are being dropped by insurers or facing steep premium increases.
-Documented defensible space — with photos and a written scope — is increasingly required to maintain or renew coverage.
+Homeowners are being dropped or facing steep premium hikes.
+Documented defensible space — photos and a written scope — is increasingly required to keep coverage.

 Zone 0 0–5 ft